-➤ Entanglement.
+- Entanglement.
 A regulated entity becomes entangled with a post by a third-party on the regulated entity's social networking page if the regulated entity has involved itself with the preparation of the third-party content.
-18 For example, a regulated entity or its associated person may become entangled with a third-party post if the regulated entity or its associated person pays for or solicits a third-party to post certain comments on the regulated entity's social networking page.
+For example, a regulated entity or its associated person may become entangled with a third-party post if the regulated entity or its associated person pays for or solicits a third-party to post certain comments on the regulated entity's social networking page. - Adoption.
+A regulated entity adopts the content of the third-party post if the regulated entity explicitly or implicitly approves or endorses the content.19 A regulated entity or its associated person may adopt a third-party post if it "likes," "shares," or otherwise indicates approval or endorsement of the content.